-Services that our plan pays for What you must pay Substance abuse services \$0 сорау The plan will cover substance abuse services provided by: Prior authorization and/or referral may A state-licensed substance abuse facility or Hospitals. be required The plan will cover the following types of medically necessary substance abuse services: Outpatient services (group or individual), such as assessment, therapy, medication monitoring, and psychiatric evaluation, Medication Assisted Treatment (MAT) for opioid dependency, such as ordering and administering methadone, managing the care plan, and coordinating other substance use disorder services, Intensive outpatient services (group or individual), Detoxification services, and • Some residential services, such as short-term Rehabilitation Services.
-Supervised exercise therapy (SET) \$0 copay The plan will pay for SET for members with symptomatic peripheral artery disease (PAD) who have a referral for PAD from the physician responsible for PAD treatment.
-The plan will pay for: Up to 36 sessions during a 12-week period if all SET requirements are met An additional 36 sessions over time if deemed medically necessary by a health care provider' The SET program must be: • 30 to 60-minute sessions of a therapeutic exercise-training program for PAD in members with leg cramping due to poor blood flow (claudication) In a hospital outpatient setting or in a physician's office Delivered by qualified personnel who make sure benefit exceeds harm and who are trained in exercise therapy for PAD • Under the direct supervision of a physician, physician assistant, or nurse practitioner/clinical nurse specialist trained in both basic and advanced life support techniques
+Services that our plan pays for What you must pay Substance abuse services \$0 copay The plan will cover substance abuse services provided by: Prior authorization and/or referral may • a state-licensed substance abuse facility or be required • hospitals.
+The plan will cover the following types of medically necessary substance abuse services: outpatient services (group or individual), such as assessment, therapy, medication monitoring, and psychiatric evaluation, Medication Assisted Treatment (MAT) for opioid dependency, such as ordering and administering methadone, managing the care plan, and coordinating other substance use disorder services, • intensive outpatient services (group or individual), • detoxification services, and some residential services, such as short-term Rehabilitation Services.

+Services that our plan pays for What you must pay Supervised exercise therapy (SET) \$0 copay The plan will pay for SET for members with symptomatic peripheral artery disease (PAD) who have a referral for PAD from the physician responsible for PAD treatment.
+The plan will pay for: up to 36 sessions during a 12-week period if all SET requirements are met an additional 36 sessions over time if deemed medically necessary by a health care provider The SET program must be: 30 to 60-minute sessions of a therapeutic exercise- training program for PAD in members with leg cramping due to poor blood flow (claudication) • in a hospital outpatient setting or in a physician's office delivered by qualified personnel who make sure benefit exceeds harm and who are trained in exercise therapy for PAD under the direct supervision of a physician, physician assistant, or nurse practitioner/clinical nurse specialist trained in both basic and advanced life support techniques